-- C. In Hong Kong, the UNATMO was enacted in 2002 and amended in 2004 and 2012 to implement UNSCR 1373, some terrorism-related multilateral conventions, and certain recommendations of the FATF. - 8.5 Where a person or property is designated by a Committee of the Security Council established pursuant to the Resolutions 1267 (1999), 1989 (2011) and 2253 (2015) and the Resolution 1988 (2011) as a terrorist / terrorist associate or terrorist property, and the details are specified and published under section 4 of the UNATMO in the Government Gazette, such specifications will also be available at the website of the CR's Trust and Company Service Providers Licensing Regime (www.tcsp.cr.gov.hk). - 8.6 Section 5 of the UNATMO also provides that the Chief Executive may make an application to the Court of First Instance for an order to specify a person the subject of the application as a terrorist/terrorist associate or a property the subject of the application as a terrorist property.
-The Court will only make the order if it is satisfied that the person or property the subject of the application is a terrorist/terrorist associate or terrorist/terrorist associate or terrorist property. - 8.7 According to section 6 of the UNATMO, the Secretary for Security ("S for S") has the power to freeze suspected terrorist property and may direct that a person shall not deal with the frozen property except under the authority of a licence granted by S for S. Contraventions are subject to a maximum penalty of 7 years' imprisonment and a fine. - 8.8 S for S can grant licence to enable the property mentioned at paragraph 8.7 above be dealt with.
-A TCSP licensee seeking such a licence should write to the Security Bureau.
+- C. In Hong Kong, the UNATMO was enacted in 2002 and amended in 2004 and 2012 to implement UNSCR 1373, some terrorism-related multilateral conventions, and certain recommendations of the FATF.
+The UNATMO was further amended in 2018 having regard to UNSCR 2178 which affirmed the need to combat threats by foreign terrorist fighters, as well as FATF's recommendation on enhancing the freezing mechanism of terrorist property. - 8.6 Where a person or property is designated by a Committee of the Security Council established pursuant to the Resolutions 1267 (1999), 1989 (2011) and 2253 (2015) and the Resolution 1988 (2011) as a terrorist / terrorist associate or terrorist property, and the details are specified and published under section 4 of the UNATMO in the Government Gazette, such specifications will also be available at the website of the CR's Trust and Company Service Providers Licensing Regime (www.tcsp.cr.gov.hk). - 8.7 Section 5 of the UNATMO also provides that the Chief Executive may make an application to the Court of First Instance for an order to specify a person or property as a terrorist/terrorist associate or terrorist property51.
+The Court will only make the order if it is satisfied that the person or property is a terrorist/terrorist associate or terrorist property. - 8.8 According to section 6 of the UNATMO, the Secretary for Security ("S for S") has the power to freeze suspected terrorist property and may direct that a person shall not deal with the frozen property except under the authority of a licence granted by S for S. Contraventions are subject to a maximum penalty of 7 years' imprisonment and a fine.
+Section 8A of the UNATMO also provides that a person shall not deal with any property, knowing that, or being reckless as to whether, the property is (a) specified terrorist property, (b) owned or controlled by a specified terrorist or terrorist associate, or (c) held on behalf of, or at the direction of, a specified terrorist or terrorist associate.
+Contraventions are subject to a maximum penalty of 14 years' imprisonment and a fine.

-&lt;sup>39 According to section 2 of UNATMO, terrorist property means the property of a terrorist or a terrorist associates, or any other property that is intended to be used or was used to finance or assist the commission of terrorist acts.
+According to section 2 of UNATMO, terrorist property means the property of a terrorist or a terrorist associates, or any other property that is intended to be used or was used to finance or assist the commission of terrorist acts.